JanNeuendorf/SVC16/specification/specification.typ

 #not-specified[
   - There is no rule for how (or even if) the cause of the exception is reported.
   - It is not guaranteed that the emulator itself closes if an exception occurs.
 (So you can not use it to quit a program.)
+  - Expansions (see @expansion) might introduce new conditions for failure.
 ]

-= The Utility Buffer and the Expansion Port
+= The Utility Buffer and the Expansion Port<expansion>

 The utility buffer behaves a lot like the screen buffer with the obvious difference that it is not drawn to the screen.
 This can be used for intermediate storage at runtime, but it is always initialized to be filled with zeros when the program starts.